 The Fund classifies its financial instruments based on its business model for managing its investments and their contractual cash flow characteristics.
 The Fund's investments are managed and performance is evaluated on a fair value basis in accordance with the Fund's documented investment strategy.
 The Fund's policy is for the Responsible Entity to evaluate the information about the investments on a fair value basis together with other related financial information.

-For equity securities, the contractual cash flows are not solely principal and interest.
+For equity securities and derivatives, the contractual cash flows held by the Fund are not solely principal and interest.
 Consequently, these investments are measured at fair value through profit or loss.

 (ii) Recognition/derecognition